 The Credit Union adopted ASC 326 using the modified retrospective method for all financial assets measured at amortized cost, and off-balance sheet credit exposures.
-Results for reporting periods beginning after January 1, 2023 are presented under ASC 326 while prior period amounts continue to be reported in accordance with previously applicable GAAP.
+Results for reporting periods beginning after January 1, 2023 are presented under ASC 326.
 The Credit Union recorded a net decrease to retained earnings of \$44.3 million as of January 1, 2023 for the cumulative effect of adopting ASC 326.
 Refer to Note 3 for details.